lawndoc/jaws/README.md

 ***Jaws injector***

-I want to create a tool that can take Jaws code and inject in into many different file types including:
+I want to create a tool that can take Jaws code and inject it into many different file types including:
 - non-whitespace controlled file formats
   - C, Java, etc.
   - markup files